j0hnm4r5/eslint-config/README.md

 ## About

-This [ESLint](https://eslint.org/) config is built on top of [AirBnB's config](https://www.npmjs.com/package/eslint-config-airbnb) and [Unicorn](https://www.npmjs.com/package/eslint-plugin-unicorn).
+This [ESLint](https://eslint.org/) config is built on top of [Airbnb's config](https://www.npmjs.com/package/eslint-config-airbnb) and [Unicorn](https://www.npmjs.com/package/eslint-plugin-unicorn).
 It includes [Prettier](https://prettier.io/) to automatically format code.

 ## Instructions